An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

 It is key that the driver and passengers maintain communication with one another while the RV is in motion.
 Again, you should do this even if it isn’t required in your state.

 For example, the driver may alert the passengers that a bumpy road section is coming up, allowing those in the RV to take their seats and buckle up.
-Likewise, the passengers should be able to alert the driver if there is a problem and that the driver needs to pull over.
+Likewise, the passengers should be able to alert the driver if there is a problem, and the driver must pull over.

-You may use a cell phone if there’s reception in your area or two-way radio to communicate with the passengers.
-Since reception can be bad in some places, consider having a way to visually communicate with the passengers.
+You may use a cell phone with a reception in your area or a two-way radio to communicate with the passengers.
+Since reception can be wrong in some places, consider having a way to communicate visually with the passengers.

 Install safety glass